youngklee/ZenPackers/zpl/converting_to_yaml.rst

   - restart zenoss,

+  .. warning:: Some of the next steps will eventually be automatic.
+               You should be able to simply export your objects.xml after setting up your zenpack.yaml and the correct components will be included.

 * Pruning Objects.xml

   You need to remove all the superfluous junk that now resides in objects.xml.
   This is because zenpack.yaml takes care of most of it.
   Follow these guidelines for pruning: